 PFAS in Drinking Water

-Recent laboratory tests conducted by the Environmental Group (EWG) have identified PFAS in the drinking water of dozens of U.S. cities, including major metropolitan areas.
+Recent laboratory tests conducted by the Environmental Group (EWG) have identified PFAS in the drinking water of dozens of US cities, including major metropolitan areas.
 The results confirm that the number of Americans exposed to PFAS from contaminated tap water has been dramatically underestimated by previous studies.

-Based on EWG's tests and new studies which have found PFAS widespread in rainwater, scientists now believe PFAS is likely detectable in all major water supplies in the U.S., almost certainly in all that use surface water.
+Based on EWG’s tests and new studies which have found PFAS widespread in rainwater, scientists now believe PFAS is likely detectable in all major water supplies in the US, almost certainly in all that use surface water.

-Effects of PFAS on Household Products
+Effects of PFAS in Household Products on Health

-It is possible to mitigate your risk of PFAS exposure, but not entirely if you have already been exposed.
 The most obvious risk of PFAS exposure is in drinking water that has been tainted with the chemicals, especially in areas with high levels of firefighting foam runoff.

-The health effects of how we ingest PFAS are still not clearly understood; however, animal studies have found that high exposure to PFAS has some consistently negative effects on health, including:
+The health effects of how we ingest PFAS are still not clearly understood.
+However, animal studies have found that high exposure to PFAS has some consistently negative effects on health, including [1]:

 - Disrupting hormone distribution